mannrobo/electra/README.md

 `positions` contains all positions up for election

 `threshold` is the percentage of votes a candidate has to recieve to be elected

+`duplicateCandidates` refers to whether candidates should be eliminated from all other races (by name) once they are elected to one position

 ## Run